tower-rs/tower/guides/inventing-service.md

 }
 ```

-Here, we have an asynchronous function `run` which takes a closure that accepts a
+Here, we have an asynchronous function `run` which takes a closure that accepts an
-`HttpRequest` and returns a `HttpResponse`.
+`HttpRequest` and returns an `HttpResponse`.

 That means users can use our `Server` like so: